 The scheme is very visual, with child friendly resources which allow our pupils to easily see how they are doing in class.
 We use Class Dojo to demonstrate all behaviours and as all parents are connected to Class Dojo, you will get ‘real-time notifications on your child’s behaviour while they are in school.

 Every child starts their day on a positive note with a green card displayed in their pocket of the Class Chart.
 The card says- ‘It’s Good to be Green!’ and the children soon learn to associate being on Green with a feeling of having done the right thing.

-If, during the day, in lessons, or at break times, a child has to be warned of inappropriate behaviour, or has broken a one of our values, then a Yellow Warning Card will be displayed over the top of the Green card.
-The warning gives the child the opportunity to reflect, consider and review their behaviour.
-If a child is already on a Yellow Warning Card, and they have to be told again of inappropriate behaviour, then they may be given a Red Card.
+If, during the day, in lessons, or at break times, your child has to be reminded or warned of inappropriate behaviour, or has broken one of our values, then they will be given Yellow Warning Card will.
+These warnings give a child the opportunity to reflect, consider and review their behaviour.
+If a child is already on a Yellow Warning Card, and they have to be spoken to again about unacceptable behaviour, then they may be given a Red Card.
 These behaviours are recorded on Class Dojo, with a brief description of why the ‘card’ or warning dojos were given.
 There are consequences for both Yellow and Red Cards.

 Rest assured, all staff at Elmore Green have high expectations of behaviour and follow our policy consistently and whilst we do understand that at times our opinions of what is acceptable may differ to yours, we would implore you to take some time to read the policy fully and support our actions should you need to.
 Our policy ensures we have a happy, harmonious school where every child is safe and can access the learning in their classrooms.

 Persistent Red Card behaviour could result in exclusion.
 Any child who is regularly receiving warning cards is a cause for concern, and as such their parents or carers would be notified with a view to working together to ensure their child upholds the values of Elmore Green and behaves in the way that we would all want.